zalando/dress-code/README.md

 <link href="node_modules/dress-code/dist/css/dress-code.min.css" rel="stylesheet">
 ```

-#### How to use dress-code SASS
+#### How to use Dress Code Sass

-If you are already using SASS in your project, you can import the Dress Code directly.
+If you are already using Sass in your project, you can import the Dress Code directly.

 ```scss
 @import "node_modules/dress-code/dist/sass/dress-code";
 @include dc-everything; // output dc-* selectors
 ```

-When using SASS, customization can be achieved by:
+When using Sass, customization can be achieved by:

 * Updating **variable** values, you can take a look at `src/styles/core/_variables.scss` to see all available variables and their default values.